-- Possible Triggers of this Syndrome
+- Possible Triggers of This Syndrome

-- Tips to Prevent this Syndrome
+- Tips to Prevent This Syndrome

 - Positive Attributes of a Middle Child

-What is Second or Middle Child Syndrome?
+What Is the Second or Middle Child Syndrome?

-The feeling of being excluded, discriminated and unloved by the parents has a negative impact on the middle child giving way to low self-esteem.
+The feeling of being excluded, discriminated and unloved by the parents has a negative impact on the middle child, giving way to low self-esteem.

 Feeling unworthy, alone and aimless in life could make her frustrated.

 She may exhibit attention-seeking behaviour.

 The need for attention is a very common symptom of the middle child syndrome.
 They become extremely demanding and always want people’s attention, especially their parents’.
 This could lead to her throwing tantrums and acting fussy for the smallest of things.

 She may also exhibit extreme behaviour.